Akaion/Bleak/README.md

 ### Usage

-Injection and Extension methods follow the same syntax as described below

-**Note** that any method can be overloaded with a process id instead of a process name
+Any method can be overloaded with a process id instead of a process name

+You also have the option to overload the dll path with a byte array representing the dll

+#### Injection Methods

+All injection methods follow the same syntax described below

 ```csharp
 using Bleak;